How Not To Murder Your Business Partner

 So what to do when things go wrong?
 Is it possible to turn things around?
 And at what point do you say enough is enough?

 Many people stuck in an unhappy business partnership ask themselves: 'if we didn’t argue so much, would the company would be more successful?'
 Or another scary thought, 'is this tension the creative grit we need?'

-But a business partnership is no different from any other relationship; respect, kindness and compassion is not just a career bonus or a perk, it is your starting point for running a successful business.
+But a business partnership is no different from any other relationship; it does not need to be a Darwinian struggle; respect, kindness and compassion is not a career bonus, it is your starting point for running a successful business.

 Being in a business partnership, relationship boundaries may feel blurred at times, all parts of yourself will be transparent, there will be no hiding.